How To Know Which Adaptogen Is Best For You (Because Dang, They're Expensive)

-Jiaogulan: Consuming this adaptogen can actually help your body increase its production of superoxide dismutase.
-This particular antioxidant protects your body’s cells from premature destruction and aging.
+Jiaogulan: Consuming this adaptogen may help your body increase its production of superoxide dismutase—an enzyme that protects your cells against premature destruction and aging.

-Mucuna pruriens: This bean extract is packed with L-DOPA, which is the precursor to the neurotransmitter dopamine.
-Take some of nature’s chill pill to lower stress.
+Mucuna pruriens: This bean extract is packed with L-DOPA—the precursor to the neurotransmitter dopamine—making it a natural mood booster.

-Ginseng: Asian white, American white, Asian red, and Siberian (Eleuthero) all boost energy without the caffeine jitters.
+Ginseng: Asian white, American white, Asian red, and Siberian (Eleuthero) all can help boost energy without the caffeine jitters.

 Maca: This herb is available in three different varieties: red, yellow, and black.
 Red is the sweetest but most mild tasting.
 Yellow is the least sweet, and black is right in the middle.
-They all are great energy boosters.
+They all are energy boosters, too.

 Low sex drive:

-Maca: Packed with vitamin C, this is a perfect immune booster.
+Maca: Packed with vitamin C, this is a good immune booster.